SkyGypsophila/KeyWork-Back/README.md

 - Run `composer install` to install all required packages.
 - If you encounter any errors when installing packages, you might check instructions below
     - Run composer dump-autoload to clean up all compiled files and the paths.
-    - zip and unzip extension, both missing?.
+    - zip and unzip extension, both missing?
-    - If you have trouble running the composer install, it's likely "The zip extension and unzip command are both missing, skipping", try to locate your xampp/php/php.ini, uncomment the ;extension=zip to extension=zip by removing ';'.
+    - You may have trouble running by composer install, it's likely "The zip extension and unzip command are both missing, skipping", try to locate your xampp/php/php.ini, uncomment the ;extension=zip to extension=zip by removing ';'.
     - Desactivate the antivirus!

 #### Configure the Environment file